 a 6-ohm load and a whopping 250 watts with 4-ohm speakers.

-The Amp can accept standard banana plugs or you can use its robust binding posts with bare wire (between 10 and 18 AWG).
+The SONOS AMP can accept standard banana plugs or you can use its robust binding posts with bare wire (between 10 and 18 AWG).
 In the latter configuration,

 you can wire two pairs of speakers to the Amp in parallel to deliver the same music to two stereo pairs (with speakers in the same or in different rooms),